Architecture of Nepal: Shikhara temple style

-The Newar pagoda style temple
+The Newar tiered temple

 Another popular style of temple is the Newar pagoda style.
 These temples have between one and five layers of roofs and are dedicated either to Buddhism or Hinduism.
 These temples are often free-standing or attached to another building such as a palace and sometimes with an enclosed courtyard.
 One of the most notable styles seen in these temples is the tiered roofs.
 The floor plan is most often a square, representing a mandala.
 It is also common for the roofs to follow the pattern of the floor.

 This style is the oldest in the Asian continent and derives its shape from Himalayan fir trees.
 The ground floor is the place to worship the deity and upper floors can be used as storage of religious items.
 There is gajura at the top which is the combination of a lotus base, an upside-down vase, a triangle and a kalasha.
 The pagoda style was introduced in Nepal from the beginning of the 13th century.
-Some pagoda style buildings that are no longer standing include the Magriha of Madhav, Kailashkut Bhawan of Amshuvarma, and Bhadradiwas Bhawan of Narendradev.
+Some tiered style buildings that are no longer standing include the Magriha of Madhav, Kailashkut Bhawan of Amshuvarma, and Bhadradiwas Bhawan of Narendradev.
 Similarly, the temples of Pashupatinath, Changunarayan, Chandeshwori and Banepa are examples of ancient architecture in the pagoda style.
 The Malla period produced various pagoda-style temples and palaces such as Nayatapola, Dattatraya of Bhaktapur, Kasthamandap of Kathmandu, Taleju Temple, Vajrabarahi, Vajrayogini.